To listen to this podcast episode, please click on the black arrow at the bottom of this page and make sure that your speakers are turned on.

 You can print out this materials list or you can email the PDF to your contractor.
 Make sure you let them know the exact type of materials and colors that you want to use on your next rehab.
 If you don’t provide them with direction, then they may choose components that don’t look good or colors that don’t match.
 When they quote you a price, the cheaper the components that they use, the more money they make.
 So you have to make sure you let them know exactly which materials, colors and finishes you are looking for.
 If you don’t you will not get the end result that you want.
 Ask me how I know that 🙂 I share my experience with you to help you not make the mistakes that many beginners make.
 Use this materials list to help you with that component and make sure you understand how to estimate labor and material costs by attending our Fixing and Flipping Houses Boot Camp

-To see the dates for our upcoming real estate coaching events and boot camps please click on the “events” tab at the top right of this page (to the left of the apply for coaching button)
+To see the dates for our upcoming real estate coaching events and boot camps please click on the “events” tab at the top right of this page (to the left of the apply for coaching button).
+If you would like to apply for our coaching program please use the “apply for coaching” button at the top right of this page.

 To listen to this podcast episode click on the white triangle in the black bar below.